ortupik/journal/SystemDesign.md

 ### 7.1 Why I used Ollama

 - **Local AI Processing:** Offloads AI computation from the paid cloud and backend servers to my local setup, eliminating per-request AI costs.
 I'm that cheap.
-But since the AI requirements are marginal, a pretrained small model like phi 2.5B can do the job for this application for a fraction of the cost.
-Didn't use DeepSeek R1 to avoid reasoning overhead.
+And since the AI requirements are marginal, a pretrained small model based on phi 2.5B can do the job for this application for a fraction of the cost.
+Later one could strip the model of non essential parameters and retrain it to be more suitable for Natural Language Processing specically for our use case.
+Didn't find DeepSeek R1 1.5B model suitable cause the reasoning overhead was not worth it for this simple use case.
 - **Horizontal Scaling:** As the user base grows, the AI processing scales with the number of users and their devices, rather than requiring more powerful central servers.
 - **Edge Caching:** Next.js Incremental Static Regeneration (ISR) can cache responses that might involve AI computations, reducing the need for repeated processing.
 Later I could use Redis for better cache complexities and config optimizations
+- **Fast Response Time:** Local execution of AI models by Ollama minimizes API call delays, providing quicker insights.
+- **Open-Source & Customizable:** Offers the flexibility to easily fine-tune AI models to better suit individual journaling preferences and needs.

 ### 7.2 Additional Optimizations